Lloyd A. Karmeier: Early legal career

 Karmeier clerked for former Illinois Supreme Court Justice Byron O. House from 1964 to 1968.
 He was elected State's Attorney for Washington County from 1968 to 1972 as a Republican.
 He later clerked for former US District Court Judge James L. Foreman from 1972 to 1973.
 He was engaged in the general practice of law with the firm of Hohlt, House, DeMoss & Johnson from 1964 to 1986.
 He was resident Circuit Judge of Washington County from 1986 to 2004, when he was elected to the Illinois Supreme Court.

 Illinois Supreme Court

 He became the justice for the Fifth District on the Illinois Supreme Court.
 He was elected as a Republican to that seat in a highly contested election against Democrat Gordon Maag in 2004.
 He was sworn into office on December 6, 2000.

-Karamier narrowly succeeded in his 2014 retention election.
+Karmeier narrowly succeeded in his 2014 retention election.
 He received 60.77% support for retention.
 Had he received less than 60% he would have lost retention, which would have made him only the second Illinois judge since 1994 to lose a retention election (and the first since 2004).